dengking/algorithm/docs/Application/search/Graph-and-tree-search-algorithm/Method-of-search/Summary-of-search-method/Search-Algorithm.md

 - Judea Pearl has a somewhat different definition of best-first, which is given here.

-The major difference is in the specification of how to handle nodes already seen (Russell and Norvig do not specify what to do) and in when goal test is done (Russell and Norvig in Graph-Search check for goal only on the first element of OPEN, Pearl checks as soon as the successors of a node are generated).
+The major difference is in the specification of how to handle nodes already seen (Russell and Norvig do not specify what to do) and in when goal test is done (Russell and Norvig in Graph-Search check for goal only on the first element of `OPEN`, Pearl checks as soon as the successors of a node are generated).

 > NOTE: 主要差异在于：
 >